e271828e/Flight.jl/docs/src/tutorials/tutorial01/tutorial01.md

 !!! note "X-Plane 12 Demo Time Limit"

-    The X-Plane 12 demo is time-limited to 15 minutes.
+    As of this writing, the X-Plane 12 demo is time-limited to 60 minutes.
 After that, an on-screen pop-up will appear.
-To get rid of it, you can restart X-Plane and click on *Resume Last Flight*.
-You will then need to abort the simulation, reset it and run it again:
+To get rid of it, you can simply restart X-Plane and click on *Resume Last Flight*.
+Then, reset the simulation and run it again:

     ```julia
     Sim.init!(sim, init_gnd)
     Sim.run!(sim; gui = true)
     ```

-Now return to the GUI and navigate to *Aircraft > Avionics > Flight Control*.
-This panel contains all the flight control inputs and instrumentation for the ```Cessna172Xv1``` model.

-First, locate the *Engine Start* button under the *Engine* section.
-Press and hold it for a couple of seconds to start the engine.
+Now return to the GUI and navigate to the *Aircraft > Vehicle > Systems > Power Plant > Engine* panel.
+Expand the *Control* header and press the *Engine Start* button.
+You can check the engine parameters under the *Data* header to confirm it is running.
+If you try to move the *Throttle* slider, you will notice it does not work.
+The reason is that, in this aircraft, throttle is not controlled directly, but through the fly-by-wire flight control system.

-Next, expand the *Longitudinal Control Channel* and *Lateral Control Channel* sections.
+Let's check out the flight control system's interface.
+Navigate to *Aircraft > Avionics* and expand the *Longitudinal Control Channel* and *Lateral Control Channel* sections.
 The first one computes throttle and elevator commands.
 The second one computes aileron and rudder commands.
 Both are initialized in *Direct* mode, wherein each actuator command is set directly to the sum of its corresponding *Axis* and *Offset* values.
 With *Direct* mode active on both channels, you are essentially flying the base Cessna 172S model, except for the additional actuator dynamics.

 Try moving the control surfaces using the *Axis* and *Offset* inputs, and observe the result on the